2026-2027 Undergraduate & Graduate Catalog [In Progress]

 The following is required for admission to the doctorate in occupational therapy program:

-- A minimum of two years of practice as a registered occupational therapist
+- A minimum of two years of practice as a registered occupational therapist.
+This may be waived for MSOT graduates with faculty recommendations, completion of level 2 fieldwork, and NBCOT certification.

 - Cumulative GPA for last 60 credit hours of 3.25

-- Critical evaluation of an occupational therapy article selected by the OST Department faculty
+- Critical evaluation of an occupational therapy article selected by the OST Department faculty, or submission of recent scholarly work such as a graduate level OT assignment, paper, and/or research project.

 - Identification of specific, individual goals and timelines for seeking the Dr.O.T. degree, within a personal statement

-- Personal interview with two members of the OST Department faculty
+- Virtual interview with an OST faculty member

 - Three letters of support from professional colleagues, supervisors, or department heads

 Note: Students are encouraged to maintain a minimum of part-time employment throughout their matriculation in the doctoral program.
-Exceptions to this requirement will be addressed by a faculty committee on a case-by-case basis.
+Exceptions to this requirement will be addressed by the program director on a case-by-case basis.

 Dr.O.T.
 Curriculum